cdapio/cdap/docs/developer-guide/source/intro.rst

 Traditional Database Log Analysis Framework
 -------------------------------------------
-A traditional architecture will involve using a log collector that gathers logs from different application servers or sources and then writing to a database.
-A reporting framework then acts as the processing layer to aggregate the log signals into meaningful statistics and information.
+A traditional architecture will involve using a log collector (Custom ETL) that gathers logs from different application servers or sources and then writing to a database.
+A reporting framework OLAP/Reporting Engine) then acts as the processing layer to aggregate the log signals into meaningful statistics and information.

 This is a good example of an application architecture that cannot scale with unpredictable volume and velocity of data.
-The custom *ETL* framework includes a log collector to extract data, transformation of the logs with simple filtering and normalization, and loading into the database.
+The custom ETL (extract, transform, load) framework includes a log collector to extract data, transformation of the logs with simple filtering and normalization, and performs the loading into the database of the events.

 .. image:: _images/ArchitectureDiagram_1.png